glitchub/harduino/README.md

 Drivers:

-    Each driver has a .c file and a .h file, in the ./drivers directory.
+    Each driver has a .c file and a .h file in the ./drivers directory.
     Drivers typically require static definitions in main.h, e.g. what CPU pins to use, what CPU clock to assume, etc.

+    If the project includes the 'threads' driver then some other drivers will be built with threading support (notably ticks and serial).

     The drivers directory also contains pin definitions for each known Arduino board, for example uno_r3.h.

 Make targets:

-    Run "make help" for description of supported targets including how to specify what project to build.
+    To build a project for the first time, run

+        make <project directory name>

+    The project name will be stored so you don't need to specify a directory name again (unless you want to build a different project).

+    Try "make help" to show other targets.